Saturday, September 2, 2023

 • Discussion:

--The purpose of this article is to interact with a number of assertions made by Nicholas Senz about the origin of the Roman Catholic priesthood.
-His approach is not one that deals with exegetical questions but works backward in history to the first century.
+-The purpose of this article is to challenge a number of assertions made by Nicholas Senz about the origin of the Roman Catholic priesthood.
+His approach is not one that deals with exegetical questions, but works backward in history to the first century.
 Following are quotations from the author followed by a critique of such claims:

 "The Didache invites us to “break bread and offer the Eucharist; but first make confession of your faults, so that your sacrifice may be a pure one.”